nasser00/Naveen-project/README.md

 ## Results
-Results are store at results folder within the source_code  directory `source_code/results`
+Results are autmatically  store at results folder `results`
 ## data
-data generated is saved in data  folder within the source_code  directory `source_code/data`
+data generated is saved in data  folder
+ `data`
 ## Demo
 To deploy this project run demo file and make sure that you are in source_code directory